Graphic violence: Video games

-Violent content has been a central part of video game controversy.
+Violent content has been a central part of video game controversies.
 Because violence in video games is interactive and not passive, critics such as Dave Grossman and Jack Thompson argue that violence in games hardens children to unethical acts, calling first-person shooter games "murder simulators", although no conclusive evidence has supported this belief.

 An example is the display of "gibs" (short for giblets), little bits or giant chunks of internal organs, flesh, and bone, when a character is killed.

 Internet

 On the internet, several sites dedicated to recordings of real graphic violence, referred to as "gore", exist, such as Bestgore.com and Goregrish.com.
-Furthermore, many content-aggregator sites such as Reddit or imageboards or 4chan and 8chan have their own subsites which are dedicated to or allow that kind of content.
+Furthermore, many content-aggregator sites such as Reddit or imageboards such as 4chan and 8chan have their own subsites which are dedicated to or allow that kind of content.
 Some of those sites also require that gore material to be marked as it, often by the internet slang "NSFL" (shorthand for "not safe for life").
 This kind of media might depict reality footage of war, car crashes and other accidents, decapitations, suicide, terrorism, murder, or executions.
 A flash-animated web series titled Happy Tree Friends, the pioneer show of Mondo Media, is known for its graphic violence.